Sabbath: Christianity

+Subbotniks or "Sabbatarians" are a Russian sect categorized as Judaizers that gained particular notoriety for their strict observance of Shabbat.

 First-day

-Since Puritan times, most English-speaking Protestants identify the "Lord's Day" (viz., Sunday) with a "Christian Sabbath", a term Roman Catholics in those areas may also celebrate with the Eucharist.
+Since Puritan times, most English-speaking Protestants identify the Lord's Day as the Christian Sabbath, a term Catholics in those areas may also celebrate with the Eucharist.
 It is considered both the first day and the "eighth day" of the seven-day week.
 In Tonga, all commerce and entertainment activities cease on Sunday, starting at midnight and ending the next day, at midnight, as Tonga's constitution declares the Sabbath sacred forever.
-In Oriental Orthodoxy, the Ethiopian Orthodox Tewahedo Church has observed both Sunday Resurrection Day and Saturday Sabbath in different ways for several centuries, as have other Eastern Orthodox traditions.
+In Oriental Orthodox Churches, the Orthodox Tewahedo branches observe both Sunday and a Saturday Sabbath in different ways for several centuries, as have other traditions.

 Puritan Sabbatarianism or Reformed Sabbatarianism is strict observance of Sabbath in Christianity that is typically characterized by its avoidance of recreational activities.
-"Puritan Sabbath", expressed in the Westminster Confession of Faith, is often contrasted with "Continental Sabbath": the latter follows the Continental Reformed confessions such as the Heidelberg Catechism, which emphasize rest and worship on Lord's Day, but do not forbid recreational activities.
+"Puritan Sabbath", expressed in the Westminster Confession of Faith, is often contrasted with "Continental Sabbath": the latter follows the Continental Reformed confessions of faith such as the Heidelberg Catechism, which emphasize rest and worship on Lord's Day, but do not forbid recreational activities.